OpenNTI/nti.docs.platform.enduser/editorguide/discussions.rst

    .. note:: If you do not see this button, you may need to first select "Add Forum" on the bottom left-hand corner.
 Discussions are organized by Forums.

 3. Add a title, tags, and your discussion prompt.
-You can also add a video, whiteboard, or file attachment by slecting the paper clip icon.
+You can also add a video, whiteboard, or file attachment by selecting the paper clip icon.

    .. image:: images/coursediscedit.png